arjun27/movie-locations/README.md

   __Automated testing__: a basic test case to check response of root URL has been added.
 * __Front end__

   I wrote the front-end HTML, CSS and JS.
-API calls where made to SF OpenData (for movie locations data), Google Maps (map operations) and The Movie Database (movie poster data) whenever required.
+API calls were made to SF OpenData (for movie locations data), Google Maps (map operations) and The Movie Database (movie poster data) wherever required.
 Jquery was used for two reasons: autocomplete and handling asynchronous methods.

   __Autocomplete__: The app search uses the Jquery [widget](https://jqueryui.com/autocomplete/) to implement autocomplete.
 The elements of the widget were styled in CSS to suit the app UI.